microbiomedata/docs/content/home/src/howto_guides/submit2nmdc.md

 [![](../_static/images/howto_guides/portal_guide/column_help.png)](../_static/images/howto_guides/portal_guide/column_help.png)

-Similar to [header](#column-information) for the Submission Portal, when you select a term to complete metadata, term help will be included below the input field.
+Similar to [column information](#column-information) for the Submission Portal, when you select a term to complete metadata, term help will be included below the input field.
 This provides a description of the term, additional guidance, and examples of valid completion.

 ##### Location Provided Metadata